 aggregation for public sites (such as blogs) will be simple, secure

-• Cross-document Messaging (XDM) APIs allow
+and fast. - Cross-document Messaging (XDM) APIs allow

 communication between documents from different domains through